skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 closer to the square, seem to be pushing away from the market toward the outlying houses .
 The market is beginning to empty as the people start heading towards home.
-Eomer finds that the keep where they are all heading to is covered with Ailidian soldiers.
+Eomer finds that the keep where they are all heading to is covered with Alidian soldiers.
 This is their base of power in the city, and the party has agreed to make it their meeting point!
 He waits for the rest outside the market rather than head to the keep.